 Sour cream makes a cake moist and adds a slight tanginess.

 Definitely!
-Store the pound cake lightly covered and at room temperature.
-I love this pretty footed cake stand for displaying all my baked goods.
+Store the pound cake lightly covered and at room temperature for 4-5 days.

 Yes!
 Wrap it tightly in plastic wrap and store it in an airtight container in the freezer for up to 3 months.
 Thaw it at room temperature and enjoy!

-Great Aunt Rose's Old Fashioned Sour Cream Pound Cake Recipe
+Great Aunt Rose's Moist Vanilla Pound Cake Recipe

 - Total Time: 90 minutes